Resource Management Act 1991

 You could also call this:

-If someone else wants to use part of the coastal area that you might have a right to use, the regional council will wait to look at their application until after the Minister of Transport has made a decision about your permit.
-But if the person owns land right next to the coastal area, their application will be made public.
+If someone else wants to occupy the same coastal marine area, they will need to wait until the Minister of Transport has made a decision about your plan.
+However, if the other person owns land next to the coastal marine area, their application will not be delayed and will be publicly notified.
+The regional council must make sure that the Minister's decision is available to the public, as required under section 35.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.